cogentcore/core/goal/README.md

 |  |  |`np.fft.fft(a)` | `fft(a)` | Fourier transform of `a` |
 |  |  |`np.fft.ifft(a)` | `ifft(a)` | inverse Fourier transform of `a` |
 |  |  |`signal.resample(x, np.ceil(len(x)/q))` |  `decimate(x, q)` | downsample with low-pass filtering |

+## TODO

+* bool &&, || !
+* flatten etc selector calls work with complex exprs.
+* basic go expressions in math mode -- see how that works
+* # # surrounding in go, shell modes
+* more creation routines
+* update readme table
+* record to datafs
+* make a simple tutorial example showing basic ops